nihalnayak/old_nihalnayak.github.io/_pages/index.md

 navigation: false
 ---

 Hi, I'm Nihal Nayak.
 I work as a NLP Engineer at [Stride.AI](stride.ai).
+I contribute to the NLP research at Stride.AI.

+I have previously worked with Prof. H S Jamadgani at Indian Institute of Science ([IISc](http://www.iisc.ac.in/)) as an Intern and then briefly as a Project Assistant.

 My research interests are:

+- Natural Language Processing: Probablistic models to extract useful entities from unstructured data (New Paper Coming Soon)

-- Language Acquisition: I like to understand how people acquire new vocabulary in a language. [\[1\]](http://www.aclweb.org/anthology/W18-0524) [\[2\]](http://aclweb.org/anthology/P17-3005)
+- Human Language Learning: Computational techniques to model how people acquire new vocabulary in a language. [\[1\]](http://www.aclweb.org/anthology/W18-0524) [\[2\]](http://aclweb.org/anthology/P17-3005)

-- Natural Language Processing: I build probablistic models to extract useful insights from unstructured data.

-I have previously worked with Prof. H S Jamadgani at Indian Institute of Science ([IISc](http://www.iisc.ac.in/)) as an Intern and then briefly as a Project Assistant.
+My long-term research goal is to develop learning techniques for language-related tasks in Information Extraction, Reasoning and Language Learning.

 <!-- I'm a Project Intern at DESE (Formerly CEDT), [IISc](http://www.iisc.ac.in/) under Prof. H S Jamadagni.
 I also worked as a summer intern at [Stride.AI](stride.ai).
 Currently, trying to solve problems in Education, using Natural Language Processing.
  -->